Signs of Being Under Federal Investigation

 What to do when you are being investigated?
 Under federal investigation but not charged?

 Investigation before criminal charges are brought: A federal criminal investigation is conducted before formal charges are brought against a contractor.
 Some corporations mistakenly believe that a notice of investigation means that criminal charges are already brought.
 This is usually not the case.
-Small businesses doing business with the federal government or even larger contractors should immediately reach out to a federal government investigations attorney that understands the FAR and regulations governing federal small business fraud programs.
+Small businesses doing business with the federal government or even larger contractors should immediately reach out to a federal government investigations attorney who understands the FAR and regulations governing federal small business fraud programs.

 Who is involved in a federal criminal investigation in government contracting?
 Federal law enforcement agents are the key players when the investigation gets underway.
 In federal criminal investigations involving procurement fraud, the contracting officer may be involved, SBA representatives, and even your current employees.
 For the most part, criminal investigators conduct the heavy lifting.
 At the end of the day, it is the federal prosecutor who oversees the investigations and helps the investigators to get subpoenas and search warrants.